nculwell/MathStudy/LinearAlgebra.md

 - Hefferon. ([**FREE ONLINE**](http://joshua.smcvt.edu/linearalgebra/), [Dec 2014 paperback](https://smile.amazon.com/Linear-Algebra-Jim-Hefferon/dp/0989897567/))

-Jim Hefferon has a free (GFDL/CC BY-SA 2.5) linear algebra text [http://joshua.smcvt.edu/linearalgebra/] which is available as a PDF file or as Latex source.
+  Jim Hefferon wrote this free (GFDL/CC BY-SA 2.5) linear algebra text [http://joshua.smcvt.edu/linearalgebra/] which is available as a PDF file or as Latex source.
 It has exercises with worked answers.

 - Klein. *Coding the Matrix* (with Brown/Coursera course; great course but not much use as a stand-alone text)